thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 Over these five years, I have spoken at 30 conferences and another 13 meetups and private company events.
 Though, I have spoken so many times.
 Though, some see me as an experienced speaker.
 I still do not get used to it.
-I am still freaking out to the idea of speaking public.
+I am still freaking out about the idea of public speaking.
 But, it is worth the investment.

 ## Acknowledgment

 To Els, the one I love since I am 15 years, who made all of this possible.
-Thank you my love!
+Thank you, my love!